Michelangelo Antonioni: International recognition

-In 1966, Antonioni drafted a treatment entitled "Technically Sweet", which he later developed into a screenplay with Mark Peploe, Niccolo Tucci, and Tonino Guerra, with plans to begin filming in the early 1970s with Jack Nicholson and Maria Schneider.
+In 1966, Antonioni drafted a treatment titled "Technically Sweet", which he later developed into a screenplay with Mark Peploe, Niccolo Tucci, and Tonino Guerra, with plans to begin filming in the early 1970s with Jack Nicholson and Maria Schneider.
 On the verge of production in the Amazon jungle Ponti suddenly withdrew support and the project was abandoned, with Nicholson and Schneider going forward to star in The Passenger.
 In 2008, "Technically Sweet" became an international group exhibition curated by Copenhagen-based artists Yvette Brackman and Maria Finn, in which the creations of artists, working in multiple mediums and based on Antonioni's manuscript, were displayed in New York.
-One of these was the short film "Sweet Ruin", directed by Elisabeth Subrin and starring Gaby Hoffmann.
+One of these was the short film Sweet Ruin, directed by Elisabeth Subrin and starring Gaby Hoffmann.
 Antonioni's widow Enrica and director André Ristum announced plans to produce a film based on the screenplay, with filming in Brazil and Sardinia to begin in 2023.

-In 1972, Antonioni was invited by to China to film the achievements of the Cultural Revolution.
+In 1972, Antonioni was invited to China to film the achievements of the Cultural Revolution.
 The resulting documentary, Chung Kuo, Cina, was strongly condemned by the Chinese authorities as "anti-Chinese" and "anti-communist".
 It was first shown in China on 25 November 2004 in Beijing, with a film festival hosted by the Beijing Film Academy to honour the works of Antonioni.
 The film is now well-regarded by Chinese audiences, particularly by people who lived during the Cultural Revolution.